Utah handyman license and insurance requirements

 NEXT offers affordable handyman insurance and expert help to make sure you satisfy Utah’s insurance requirements for this profession.

-We’re 100% online, so it only takes minutes to apply for and secure the coverage you need.
+We’re 100% online, so applying for and securing the coverage you need takes under 10 minutes.
 Plus, we make it easy to obtain the certificates of insurance required for your Utah handyman registration.

-With small business insurance as our specialty, NEXT helps you protect your business while minimizing costs
+With small business insurance as our specialty, NEXT helps you protect your business.

 Ashley Henshaw